 Because of the variable climate in Austria, you can expect rain at almost any time of the year.
 However, summer tends to be the wettest season, with plenty of afternoon thunderstorms.
 Conversely, winter tends to be much drier.
 Once again, altitude can make a big difference in rainfall.
 As such, the Alps get over 2,000mm of rain a year, while other areas – such as Vienna – only have about 600mm of rain annually.
 Generally, Austria gets 10 to 15 days of rain each month.

 The Austrian climate also allows for a good amount of sunshine in the summer months.
 Because of this, on average, Austria can experience anything from 120 to 250 hours of sunshine each month between March and October.
 Of course, during the winter, sunshine is far more scarce and you can expect an average of 50 to 70 hours of rays a month.

 Similarly, snowfall in Austria differs greatly between regions and seasons.
-On average, the country gets a hefty 27 inches.
+On average, the country gets a hefty 69 centimeters.
 Of course, much of this falls in the mountainous Alps during the winter.
-For example, Sonnblick mountain can receive up to 828 inches of snow during the peak of winter.
-Conversely, Vienna only receives about 40 inches of snow during the season.
+For example, Sonnblick mountain can receive up to 2,103 centimeters of snow during the peak of winter.
+Conversely, Vienna only receives about 101 centimeters of snow during the season.

 The seasons in Austria

 Austria has four distinct seasons throughout the year, and each one has its own charm.
 However, each season also requires different clothing and offers the chance to indulge in different activities.

 Summer in Austria